 Each undergraduate college hosts its own Welcome Talk on their main arrival day – details of times for each college will be available on the Welcome Week schedule.
 All new students including those who do not live on campus in their first year are required to attend this talk.
 As well as finding out what’s in store for the week ahead, you will discover more about what your college has to offer.
 You will be introduced to other students and members of the college staff, all of whom will be an integral part of your time at Lancaster.

-Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary coffee and biscuits with fellow parents and our family programme team.
+Parents and carers can come along to the Parents’ Reception during Arrivals Weekend for complimentary refreshments with fellow parents and our family programme team.
 At the reception you will be able to pick up other useful information about student services, the local area and arts and sports facilities.

-Presentations take place at 12pm, 1pm and 2pm in the George Fox Building on 29th and 30th September 2018.
+Presentations take place at 12pm, 1pm and 2pm in the George Fox Building on 28th and 29th September 2019.

 Households where everyone’s a full-time student don’t have to pay Council Tax.
 If there’s someone in your household who’s not a full-time student, then you may still qualify for a discount.